volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 metaDescription: Learn the built-in useRef() hook in React, which is used for accessing DOM elements and storing values which persist between re-renders.
 shareImage: /img/useref-hook-in-react.jpg
-teaser: "The useRef() is a built-in hook in React, which is used for two
-  purposes: to access DOM elements and to store mutable values which persist between component re-renders.
+teaser: "The useRef() is a built-in hook in React that is used for two purposes: to access DOM elements and to store mutable values that persist between component re-renders.
 The hook accepts an argument called initialValue and returns a mutable ref object that contains..."
 date: 2021-08-13T07:15:00.384Z
 ---
-The **useRef()** is a built-in hook in React, which is used for two purposes:
+The **useRef()** is a built-in hook in React that is used for two purposes:

 * To access DOM elements
-* To store mutable values which persist between component re-renders
+* To store mutable values that persist between component re-renders

-The hook accepts an argument called **initialValue** and returns a mutable ref object that contains a special **current** property, which stores the passed argument for the full component's lifetime:
+The hook accepts an argument called **initialValue** and returns a mutable ref object that contains a special **current** property that stores the passed argument for the lifetime of the component:

 ```javascript
 const ref = useRef(initialValue);